AdobeDocs/control-panel.en/help/subdomains-certificates/using/bimi.md

 Deliverability best practice guide https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/implement-bimi.html?lang=en

-Limitations/prerequisites
+## Limitations & prerequisites {#limitations}

-SPF, DKIM and DMARC records are prerequisites for creating BIMI record only support NS type subdomain each subdomain can have only 1 BIMI
+* SPF, DKIM and DMARC records are prerequisites for creating a BIMI record
+* BIMI records can only be added for subdomains using Full subdomain delegation.
+* Each subdomain can have only 1 BIMI record.
+* DMARC record policy type not to none

+## Add a BIMI record for a subdomain {#add}

+To add a BIMI record for a subdomain, follow these steps:

+1. From the subdomains list, click the ellipsis button next to the desired subdomain and select **[!UICONTROL Subdomain details]**.

+1. Click the **[!UICONTROL Add TXT record]** button.

+1. In the **[!UICONTROL Record type]** drop-down list, choose BIMI.

+1.

 Add BIMI record
 - … / subdomain details / Add TXT record